casper-network/ceps/text/0043-better-eviction.md

 The downside is that the faulty validators still count towards the fault tolerance threshold for the duration of one `auction_delay`, so the network would still cease to be live if e.g. 20% started being inactive in era 4, and then a further 20% started being inactive in era 5.
 With the full implementation of this CEP, such a situation would be tolerated.
+On the other hand, if they come back up, at least the first 20% now have a chance to save the day.

 In either case, this can be implemented as a first step, and the full implementation can be done separately later.